-The Risk Management Unit reports any breaches exceeding the signal values to the Audit Committee, Senior Management and the relevant unit managers responsible for risk via e-mail.
-If the allocated risk limits and risk appetite are exceeded, the Risk Management Unit urgently notifies the Senior Management and the Audit Committee in writing thereof in order to ensure that necessary actions can be taken.
+The Risk Management Unit reports any breaches exceeding the signal values to the Audit Committee, Senior Management and the relevant unit managers responsible for risk via e-mail In case of exceeding the allocated risk limits and risk appetite, written information is given to the Audit Committee by the Risk Management Unit to notify the Senior Management and the Board of Directors in order to take the necessary measures.

-Credit risk limits and signal values are reviewed according to the changes in market conditions and the Bank's strategy; and this review process is aimed at determining whether the limits are reasonable and adequate against the risks and the Bank's risk appetite.
+Banking activities related to credit risk are carried out by business units with a risk-oriented perspective and with software developed and used with this approach..
 The primary responsibility to review credit risk limits and the responsibility to oversee that the risks assumed by the Bank are within the designated risk limits and are monitored by the Bank's Senior Management rest with the Board of Directors.